Narsell/dotfiles/README.md

 - Many rofi menus use custom shell scripts, so definitely check out `/scripts`
 - Waybar depends on the following third-party modules:
     - [Pacman Updates Waybar Module](https://github.com/coffebar/waybar-module-pacman-updates) by Coffebar
-- Waybar screenshots are a little outdated but I can't be bothered to recreate the screenshots right now.
-But trust me, it's better while maintaining the same overall style.